 All pupils have access to the Enrichment Programme with field trips to places of interest both locally and further afield.
 The seniors have travelled to Rome, New York and Iceland recently and closer to home there’ve been visits to York, Bath and singing at the Royal Albert Hall.

 As a smaller school, the usual caveats apply to music and sporting achievement – it’s hard to compete with schools three times your size but the upside of that is that you do get a go.
 That said CIS is punching above its weight with teams consistently competing, and often winning, against larger schools in the county.
-They hosted the Independent School Association Senior Athletics competition earlier this year.
+They hosted the Independent School Association Senior Athletics competition recently.

-Academic Results: It’s a non-selective school, so it does extremely well considering that children aren’t put through the ‘high achiever’ wringer before they set foot through the gates and half the students are non-native English speakers.
+It’s a non-selective school, so it does extremely well considering that children aren’t put through the ‘high achiever’ wringer before they set foot through the gates and half the students are non-native English speakers.
 CIS’s past reputation has never been wildly academic, it’s seen as a nurturing, very friendly school, providing a personalised education with average class sizes of 10.

 The Bunsen burners must be good as they achieved a 100% pass rate for Biology and Chemistry and were so close with 98% at Maths.
 In languages 100% of the pupils in German achieved A or A*.
 Results have been quietly on the rise and with the arrival of the new Principal, Philippa Mills, who arrived in September; I would expect this trend to continue though not at the expense of the school’s ethos around individuality.